DK5983/MSDS498IndividualProject/README.md

 The Romeo and Juliet text (`RomeoAndJuliet.txt`) can be downloaded from this website: **https://www.gutenberg.org/ebooks/1513** <br />
 #### Uploading to GitHub
 In your GitHub repository, select `Add file` and then `Upload file` to add the .txt to it.
-#### Uploading to S3
-For this project you will be creating three S3 buckets.
-The first will hold the `RomeoAndJuliet.txt`.
 ##### *Creating A Bucket*
 From your AWS Management Console select `S3` from the services. <br /><br />
 In **S3** select the `Create Bucket` tab and do the following: <br />